Rent safe and private dog parks hosted by locals

 • Once your dog is comfortable around the harness, you can lure their head through the opening.
 Reward them often and keep sessions short!

 • Slowly work your way up to putting the harness on and adjusting the straps.
+Eventually attach their bungee cord lead to get them used to the tension from it, too.

 • When the harness is on, make things fun!
 Playing games like tug and fetch can be a great way to help them feel comfortable moving in their new gear.